 Regular meals, including breakfast

 Maintenance groups at Glasgow & Clyde Specialist Weight Management Service (GCSWMS) are run by Dietitians, Physiotherapists or Technical Instructors.

 Patients at GCSWMS enter the Maintenance Phase after completion of Phase 1 and 2 of the programme.Patients attend monthly for 12 sessions.

 All patients are weighed and attend a one hour group session.

 The skills and knowledge learned in Phase 1 and 2 of the programme are reinforced through group discussion.Topics covered include:

 Patients are encouraged to take greater responsibility for their decisions about their weight at this stage in the programme.

 Weight Management is a long term and often relapsing problem, it requires lifelong management.
-GCWMS recommend that people use support within their local community to help manage their weight long term.
+GCSWMS recommend that people use support within their local community to help manage their weight long term.